 Richard Elward, a book binder and newspaper editor, built this Washington Street cottage in 1844.
 Like many other brick Greek Revival-style homes in Natchez, Elward features gable end walls that rise above the peak of the roof and are topped by chimneys.

 Marker series.
 This marker is included in the Natchez Trails marker series.

 Location.
 31° 33.395′ N, 91° 24.136′ W. Marker is in Natchez, Mississippi, in Adams County.
 Marker is at the intersection of Washington Street and South Rankin Street, on the right when traveling west on Washington Street.
 Touch for map.
 Marker is in this post office area: Natchez MS 39120, United States of America.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Intersection of Washington and South Martin Luther King streets (about 400 feet away, measured in a direct line); Intersection of Washington and South Union streets (about 400 feet away); Temple B'Nai Israel (about 700 feet away); Immaculate Conception Shrine c.
-1846 (about 700 feet away); Intersection of Washington and South Commerce streets (about 700 feet away); Bishops' Prayer Garden (about 800 feet away); St. Mary's Cathedral (about 800 feet away); This Cannon (approx. 0.2 miles away).
+Intersection of Washington and South Martin Luther King streets (about 400 feet away, measured in a direct line); Intersection of Washington and South Union streets (about 400 feet away); Lambert-Taylor House (about 400 feet away); Temple B'Nai Israel (about 700 feet away); Immaculate Conception Shrine c.
+1846 (about 700 feet away); Intersection of Washington and South Commerce streets (about 700 feet away); Bishops' Prayer Garden (about 800 feet away); St. Mary's Cathedral (about 800 feet away).
 Touch for a list and map of all markers in Natchez.

 Categories. • Roads & Vehicles • Settlements & Settlers •

 Credits.
 This page was last revised on March 29, 2018.
 This page originally submitted on March 29, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 59 times since then.
+This page has been viewed 67 times since then and 3 times this year.
 Photos: 1, 2. submitted on March 29, 2018.